 Benefits of Elliptical Machines

-Elliptical machines are a popular choice for exercise as they are a cross between a stair stepper and a ski machine.
-They allow you to work your legs in a circular up-and-down motion while also working your arms thanks to the moveable handles.
-You can add resistance or increase the incline to make the exercise more difficult and challenge your muscles.
+Elliptical machines are a popular choice for cardio as they're a cross between a stair stepper and a ski machine.
+They work your legs in a circular up-and-down motion while also working your arms with the moveable handles.
+You can adjust the resistance and incline to match your fitness level.

-This piece of equipment works your entire body.
-The movable poles or handles work your arms and shoulders, while your lower body (hamstrings, quadriceps and glutes) gets an intense workout too.
-You can also cycle your legs backward instead of forward, which will challenge your hamstrings and calves to a greater extent, says the Mayo Clinic.
+2. Full-Body Workout: The movable poles or handles work your arms and shoulders, while your lower body (hamstrings, quadriceps and glutes) gets an intense workout too.
+You can also cycle your legs backward instead of forward, which will challenge your hamstrings and calves to a greater extent, per the Mayo Clinic.
 The elliptical engages your core muscles as well.

-Furthermore, this machine puts less stress on your joints than running, says the Mayo Clinic, making it ideal for those who have knee or hip injuries or arthritis.
+3. Low-Impact: This machine puts less stress on your joints than running, per the Mayo Clinic, making it ideal for those who have knee or hip injuries or arthritis.
 This kind of low-impact workout is great for cross-training for long-distance runners as it may help prevent stress fractures.